tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 Hybrid key exchange refers to using multiple key exchange algorithms simultaneously and combining the result with the goal of providing security  as long as at least one of the component algorithms is not broken.
 It is motivated by transition to post-quantum cryptography.
-This document provides a construction for hybrid key exchange in JOSE.
+This document provides a construction for hybrid key exchange in JOSE and COSE.
 It defines the use of traditional and PQC algorithms, a hybrid post-quantum KEM, for JOSE and COSE.